nilabja-bhattacharya/eXplorer/README.md

             syntax: create_file < filename 1 > < filename 2 > < destination directory >

-            The application expects the destination directory name provided is relative to root directory of application, if it is of form, ~/C/D or /C/D, or it is the current directory if destination directory is provided as '.' or it is relative to current diectory if it is of form C/D
+            The application expects the destination directory name provided is relative to root directory of application, if it is of form, ~/C/D or /C/D, or it is the current directory if destination directory is provided as '.' or it is relative to current directory if it is of form C/D

 - **_create_dir_**: create_dir command creates directory in the destination directory

             syntax: create_file < directory name 1 > < directory name 2 > < destination directory >

-            The application expects the destination directory name provided is relative to root directory of application, if it is of form, ~/C/D or /C/D, or it is the current directory if destination directory is provided as '.' or it is relative to current diectory if it is of form C/D
+            The application expects the destination directory name provided is relative to root directory of application, if it is of form, ~/C/D or /C/D, or it is the current directory if destination directory is provided as '.' or it is relative to current directory if it is of form C/D

 - **_delete_file_**: delete_file command deletes the file for which path was provided